Showing Collections: 1 - 10 of 10

 Identifier: AC 0557

-Overview The Getchell Library building served as the third home for the University of Nevada, Reno main library from 1961 until 2008.
+Overview The Getchell Library building served as the third home for the University of Nevada, Reno's main library from 1961 until 2008.
 It was demolished in December 2013 to make room for the new Pennington Student Achievement Center.
-Collection contains materials relating to the history of the building, including specifications, remodel information, and cornerstone dedication.
+The collection contains materials relating to the history of the building, including specifications, remodel information, and cornerstone dedication.
 Additionally, the time capsule from the demolition of the building is also included.

 Overview Peter Goin is a professional photographer and Foundation Professor of Art at the University of Nevada, Reno.
 Collection include correspondence, exhibit catalogs, book manuscript drafts, photographs, maps, promotional materials, research notes, and other records related to Goin’s photography career, publications, and research projects.